core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 Added Appendix: Updates to RFC7641 Observing Resources in the Constrained Application Protocol (CoAP)

-Updated Capability and Settings Message (CSM) exchange in the Opening Handshake to allow client to send messages before receiving server CSM
+Updated Capability and Settings Message (CSM) exchange in the Opening Handshake to allow initiator to send messages before receiving acceptor CSM

+## Since draft-core-coap-tcp-tls-04

+Use initiator/acceptor terminology where appropriate

 # Acknowledgements {#acknowledgements}
 {: numbered="no"}